colintsmith/startup/notes.md

 ID selector is #
 units can be in pixels, inches, percentages, minimum viewport dimension, or multiplier of size of letter m (em).

+## animation
+label it in the brackets with animation-name, then at the bottom you can add @keyframse _____ (the name).
+In the brackets you can put from {} and to {}. you can add percentage with brackets if like halfway you wanted to add soemthing else.

 # responsive desing notes
 Ability to reconfigure the interface so the applicaiton accomodates screen size regardless of decice.